-- A strategic research plan that contributes to greater understanding of the marine environment and delivery of cost-effective management of sea fisheries resources. - Standard Operating Procedures describe how data is captured and shared with principal partners. - A list of research databases held by the IFCA and the frequency of their review. - Non-confidential meta-data collected through the IFCA research programme should be recorded in a database available to the marine research community.
+- Evidence gathering is determined through annual research priorities. - Standard Operating Procedures describe how data is captured and shared with principal partners. - A list of research databases held by the IFCA and the frequency of their review. - Non-confidential meta-data collected through the IFCA research programme should be recorded in a database available to the marine research community.

-HLO Indicators ndicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC5A: The IFCA will demonstrate progress that has been made towards identifying its evidence needs by publishing a research plan each year.
-The 2021-22 financial year will see a considerable number of different research streams to evidence, suggest and monitor management options.
+HLO Indicators Cornwall IFCA work streams Timescale Q1 Q2 Q3 Q4 SC5A : The IFCA will demonstrate progress that has been made towards identifying its evidence needs by publishing a research plan each year.
+The 2022-23 financial year will see a considerable number of different research streams to evidence, scope and monitor management options.
 These will be annually planned but are subject to significant change due to changing priorities and weather patterns.
-The keystone projects are identified in SC3 - -> SC5B : The IFCA will publish a research report annually that demonstrates how evidence has supported decision making.
+The priorities are identified in SC3. ~ -> SC5B : The IFCA will publish a research report annually that demonstrates how evidence has supported decision making.
 To allow a review of the previous year's monitoring and evidence gathering, the Scientific team will ensure that all research programmes are appropriately reported with metadata made publicly available.
-In addition, Marine Protected Area fishery activity assessment documents will be available on request with a full, up to date list being publicly available. ~ - SC5C : The IFCA's contribution to TAG and progress that has been made towards a national evidence needs programme will be recorded in the IFCA's Annual Report.
-The involvement with TAG will be reported in the following year's Annual Report. \ ->
+In addition, Marine Protected Area fishery activity assessment documents will be available on request with a full, up to date list being publicly available. < -> SC5C : The IFCA's contribution to TAG and progress that has been made towards a national evidence needs programme will be recorded in the IFCA's Annual Report.
+The involvement with TAG will be reported in the following year's Annual Report. ~ ->